Myanmar civil war (2021–present): Second phase of Operation 1027 and renewed rebel advances (June 2024–August 2024)

-In June 2024, the Three Brotherhood Alliance's Haigeng ceasefire with the junta broke down seeing junta battalions destroyed and multiple towns in Shan state and beyond fall to the resistance, culminating in the capture of the Northern Shan State capital and headquarders of the Northeast Command, Lashio, in August 2024.
+In June 2024, the Three Brotherhood Alliance's Haigeng ceasefire with the junta broke down seeing junta battalions destroyed and multiple towns in Shan state and beyond fall to the resistance, culminating in the capture of the Northern Shan State capital and headquarters of the Northeast Command, Lashio, in August 2024.
 Outside Shan State, the Myanmar military faced significant losses in Rakhine State where the Arakan Army gained almost full control by August 2024.
 In Mandalay, the Brotherhood Alliance and other armed groups escalated attacks, getting close to Mandalay.
 Despite these setbacks, the military continued efforts to reassert control, including forming new militias and intensifying conscription across the country.
-Although 1027 began in Shan State, widespread escalation dramatically shifted the balance of power, leading to EAOs in other areas making dominant gains and crippling the military junta with personnel attritions and historic levels of defections.
+Although 1027 began in Shan State, widespread escalation dramatically shifted the balance of power, leading to EAOs in other areas making dominant gains and crippling the military junta with personnel attrition and historic levels of defections.

 Operation 1027 (Phase 2)

-While it took until June for the Haigeng ceasefire to fully breakdown, tensions began as early as March.
+While it took until June for the Haigeng ceasefire to fully break down, tensions began as early as March.
 The ceasefire was formalised on 1 March at a meeting in Kunming, with the junta reportedly agreeing to recognise the MNDAA's authority over Kokang.
 But as early as 26 March, junta forces attempted to invade MNDAA territory near Lashio but was repelled militarily.
 In response, the Chinese ambassador to Myanmar met with the junta foreign minister to discuss ending the clashes.